CrowdSalat/spotify-personal-dashboard/README.md

 # spotify-personal-dashboard

-Dashboard for showing and clustering currently followed artists on spotify.
+Dashboard for showing and clustering currently followed albums on spotify.

+## TODO

+- handle gained spotify access token in session and allow reload of page (maybe show login symbol and account name)
+- nicer cards and layouts via css
+- better routing with exception handling

 ## authentication overview